Harshit Kumar Prajapati

 Free University of Berlin (FU Berlin), Germany

-Prof. Dr. Dino McMahon (FU Berlin)
+Prof. Dr. Dino McMahon (FU Berlin and BAM Berlin)

 Prof. Dr. Bernhard Renard (FU Berlin and HPI Potsdam)